Your Ashgabat and Turkmenistan Questions Answered: Visas, Safety, and the Door to Hell

 Q: Best time to visit?

-With a tour: Merv (UNESCO Silk Road city), Konye-Urgench (medieval ruins), and the Karakum Desert are all accessible.
+With a tour, yes: Merv (UNESCO Silk Road city), Konye-Urgench (medieval ruins), and the Karakum Desert are all within reach.
 A 5-7 day tour covers the highlights.
-The Caspian coast and Awaza resort are less interesting for international visitors.
+The Caspian coast and Awaza resort hold less appeal for international visitors.

 Quick Reference